Skip to Main Content

 Example:

-1. Joanna Russ, "The Image of Women in Science Fiction," in Science Fiction Criticism: An Anthology of Essential Writingsedited by Rob Latham (London: Bloomsbury Publishing, 2017), 202.
+1. Joanna Russ, "The Image of Women in Science Fiction," in Science Fiction Criticism: An Anthology of Essential Writingsedited by Rob Latham (Bloomsbury Publishing, 2017), 202.

 2. Russ, "Image of Women," 210.